UCI-CARL/CARLsim4/projects/README.md

   python3 generateSNNSyntax.py
   ```

-6. The example network uses an order of magnitude less neurons than the full-scale network, and doesn't involve the monitoring of the membrane potential due to memory constraints, so the generateCONFIGStateSTP.h needs to now be updated:
+6. The example network uses an order of magnitude less neurons than the full-scale network, and doesn't involve the monitoring of the membrane potential due to memory constraints, so the generateCONFIGStateSTP.h [header file](https://github.com/UCI-CARL/CARLsim4/tree/feat/meansdSTPPost_hc/projects/ca3_example_net_02_26_21/generateCONFIGStateSTP.h) needs to now be updated:

   ```
   nano generateCONFIGStateSTP.h